0. Intro / はじめに

 increasing in direct proportion with the tax rates, and even somewhat

-decrease, because the higher the tax rates, the more the poeple seek
+decrease, because the higher the tax rates, the more the people seek

 by every means and way to evade paying taxes.
 The weaker the capacity